Connector

 ldbc provides PreparedStatement divided into Client PreparedStatement and Server PreparedStatement.

-This API is equivalent to JDBC's PreparedStatement.
+This API corresponds to JDBC's PreparedStatement.

 Client PreparedStatement

-connection.use { conn =>
+provider.use { conn =>

 for